Resources of Opera Music Lessons

 Are you looking for resources related to opera music lessons?
-Opera music is predominantly from Europe and most notably popular in Italy, France and Germany.
+Opera music is predominantly from Europe.
+It is most popular in Italy, France and Germany.

 1. Queen of The Night Aria from Mozart’s The Magic Flute Opera

 This Magic Flute opera turned 230 years old this year on 30th September.
-This opera remains one of Mozart’s greatest opera work and it became a viral sensation when “The Queen of the Night” aria appeared on the likes of TikTok and Instagram.
-People challenges themselves to sing this challenging piece to many degrees of success and fails.
+This opera remains one of Mozart’s greatest opera work.
+It became a viral sensation when “The Queen of the Night” aria appeared on the likes of TikTok and Instagram.
+People challenge themselves to sing this piece to many degrees of success and fails.

-This aria was written by Mozart for his sister-in-law who had a good upper register voice and he composed this song specifically for her to showcase her voice.
+This aria was written by Mozart for his sister-in-law who had a good upper register voice.
+He composed this song specifically for her to showcase her voice.
 The video (shown above) was quite a sensation whether in video or photo form.

 I showed this video to my students and it immediately caught their attention.
 Not only was the singing by Diana Damrau excellent, you can view some of the English translation when you turn on the captions.
-The Magic Flute was performed in German and the captions really does help give some context to the music and scene performed for this aria.
+The Magic Flute was performed in German.
+The captions really does help to give some context to the music and scene performed.
 The costume and make up is also very dramatic which makes it very eye catching.

 I used this video as an introduction to the opera music lesson and it drew all sorts of reactions.
 It would be good to give some warning to the students who might be wearing earphones.
 Otherwise, it makes a good morning alarm clock.